Analyze the performance of your API Endpoints

 If you use Tinybird's Query API to query your Data Sources directly, you probably want to include in your analysis which queries are consuming more.

 Whenever you use the Query API, the field pipe_name contain the value query_api.
 The actual query is included as part of the q parameter in the url field.
-You can modify the query in the previous section to extract the actual SQL query tha's processing the data.
+You can modify the query in the previous section to extract the SQL query that's processing the data.

 Using the Query API